Volume functions of linear series: Introduction

 Exactly as in the complete case, the above assignment defines the volume function of $W_{\bullet}$

 Based on earlier work of Okounkov, \cite{Ok96} and \cite{Ok03}, the authors of \cite{LM08} associate a convex cone --- the so-called Okounkov cone --- to a multigraded linear series on a projective variety.
-With the help of convex geometry and semigroup theory they show that (under very mild hypotheses) the formal properties of the global volume function persist in the multigraded setting.
-Precisely as in the global case, the function $\mathbf{m}\mapsto \textup{vol}_{W_{\bullet}}(\mathbf{m})$ extends uniquely to a continuous function
+With the help of convex geometry and semigroup theory they show that the formal properties of the global volume function persist in the multigraded setting under very mild hypotheses.